nvaws/labs/SAA-Lab03.md

 :key: Ensure both buckets are created in **Oregon** region and with default options.

-- Create a bucket with any name you want i.e. “_firstbucketname_”.
+- Create a bucket with any name you want i.e. “_xyz_”.
-- Create another bucket with name “_firstbucketname_-resized”.
+- Create another bucket with name “_xyz_-resized”.

 **Step 3** – Creating a Lambda function in **Oregon** region and configuring the trigger.

-**Step 3.1** – Creating lambda function
+**Step 3.1** – Go to Lambda under Compute services, check the Region name on top left corner.

 Click on Lambda > Create a function > Author from scratch